cse-labs/res-edge-labs/labs/assign-group-to-namespace.md

 # Assign Group to Namespace

-## This lab is currently in beta

-> This lab is a prerequisite for the Kustomization lab
+> This lab is a prerequisite for the Kustomization and GitOps labs

 - Application teams need to deploy their applicatons to specific clusters
 - The `Groups`, `Namespaces`, and `Applications` are objects in the Res-Edge Data Service